boyserk84/nateserk_tinycup/README.md

 * Choose the .zip file of this theme from `export` folder on your computer and click ‘Install Now.

 * Activate your theme when ready.

+How to update a newer version of NateSerk TinyCup theme?
+===
+It is similar to install the theme.
+There are 2 options.

+Option#1: Use a shell script `update_theme.sh`
+===

+* FTP or copy the theme's zip file to your Wordpress directory on the server at `wp-content/themes`.

+* Run the following command:
+`
+sh update_theme.sh
+`

+This will make a backup the current theme version and unzip the new theme's zip file.

+Options#2
+===

+* SSH or FTP to your Wordpress directory on the server at `wp-content/themes`

+* Make a backup of the current theme or run the following command:

+`
+sudo mv nateserk_tinycup nateserk_tinycup_BACKUP
+`

+This will make a backup of the current theme into `nateserk_tinycup_BACKUP` directory.

+* Log-in to your Wordpress website and upload the newer version of the theme.